angelbeltran/docker-status/README.md

 - To log existing containers upon startup, set ```existing``` to true.

-Here is a view of the cli tool options with description:
+Here is a view of the cli tool options with descriptions:

 ```bash
 Usage: docker-status [options]